Amazon Prime Day 2 is here – shop the best deals now

 The wait is over.
 Amazon’s second Prime Day event of the year – officially called the Prime Early Access Sale – is here.

-The pre-Black Friday shopping bonanza will run until midnight on Wednesday (12 October) and offers the perfect opportunity to bag a bargain on everything from tech, laptops, and gaming to home appliances, household essentials and so much more.
+The pre-Black Friday shopping bonanza will run until midnight tonight (12 October), so you’ve not got long left to bag a bargain on everything from tech, laptops, and gaming to home appliances, household essentials and so much more.

 Follow live: Read our Amazon Prime Day 2022 liveblog